-This project was commissioned by the Ministry of Health and University of Auckland and led by Moana Research.
-(2019)
+This project was commissioned by the Ministry of Health and the University of Auckland and led by Moana Research (2019).

 During each focus group, six key statements relating to the Maternal (Pregnant and Breastfeeding Women) Dietary Guidelines, and six key statements relating to the Infant and Toddler Dietary Guidelines were presented to participants.
 Each statement was discussed and reviewed individually, with participants offering culturally contextualised examples and suggestions for further clarification.
 Thematic analysis of focus group transcripts resulted in recommendations to inform the final statements and future resources.

-There was acknowledgement that a holistic and collective approach was required when providing knowledge to ensure accuracy of messages, and the need to connect health promotion messages to individuals’ socio-cultural contexts and backgrounds.
+There was acknowledgment that a holistic and collective approach was required when providing knowledge to ensure accuracy of messages, and the need to connect health promotion messages to individuals’ socio-cultural contexts and backgrounds.